 In sum- a Fiscal Fast means you do not buy anything you don’t need.
 You use up all that you can.
 You get crafty and finish projects.
 You declutter and donate.

-In a pioneering spirit, you use what you have around you and make do with whatever you have on hand for 30 days- your home becomes more than just a place to house your cr*p it’s your entire focus for 30 days.
+In a pioneering spirit, you use what you have around you and make do with whatever you have on hand for 30 days- your home becomes more than just a place to house your crap it’s your entire focus for 30 days.
 All you eat, enjoy and work on will be found within, not at a shopping mall.

 If 30 days sounds scary- start with 7 days.

 Build your tolerance by just trying to get through 7 days.
-No shopping (not even groceries!) for 7 full days and use up what you have.
-If you build to 14 days or 30 days, you can allow for grocery purchases, but only if it’s fresh or essential…meaning, no chips or frozen dinners but fresh veggies to use for a salad bowl or tortillas to use up frozen meat and cheese and make burritos.
+No shopping (not even groceries!) for 7 full days and use up what you have. f you build to 14 days or 30 days, you can allow for grocery purchases, but only if it’s fresh or essential…meaning, no chips or frozen dinners but fresh veggies to use for a salad bowl or tortillas to use up frozen meat and cheese and make burritos.
 True essentials like perishables and medicine..the rest needs to be cobbled together for a month.

 If you can get through a Fiscal Fast, your bank account will recover and you will feel lighter and rebalanced…promise!

-This winter, fiancé and I are doing a Fiscal Fast to rebound from the holidays.
+This winter, my guy and I are doing a Fiscal Fast to rebound from the holidays.
 Since we don’t have a huge stockpile of non-perishables, our focus will be to make our hodge-podge meals on what we can.
 For instance, tonight we are using pasta (we have a ton) and meat sauce (way too much frozen meat we got on sale) with frozen kale (Costco impulse buy) and cooking up a bag of carrots.
 Totally random, but we are using up whatever we can find on hand to create a meal.